RoboMaster-Club/Swerve_Standard/README.md

 brew install openocd
 ```

 **Make sure to add necessary tools to PATH variable.** This will allow your tools to be accessed globally.
+Alternatively you can modify the vscode .json files.

 ### Set up VSCode
 - Add the tool path for OpenOCD and make tools.